South Terrebonne High School

 South Terrebonne High School is a public secondary school in Bourg, Louisiana, United States.
 It is a part of the Terrebonne Parish School District.

-South Terrebonne High currently serves the coastal communities of Bourg, Chauvin, Montegut, Pointe-aux-Chenes, and the eastern part of incorporated Houma in Terrebonne Parish, Louisiana.
+South Terrebonne High currently serves the coastal communities of Bourg, Chauvin, Montegut, Pointe-aux-Chenes, and the southeastern part of incorporated Houma in Terrebonne Parish, Louisiana.

 History

-It was the second high school built in Terrebonne Parish after the parish's sole high school, Terrebonne High School, became overcrowed with an influx of students from the lower areas of the parish.
+It was the second high school built in Terrebonne Parish after the parish's first high school, Terrebonne High School, became overcrowded with an influx of students from the lower areas of the parish.

-The school was designed by the architectural firm of Curtis and Davis, who later designed the Louisiana Superdome in New Orleans.
+The school was designed by the architectural firm of Curtis and Davis, who later designed the Superdome in New Orleans.

 South Terrebonne High was officially opened in 1961, with the first graduating class commencing in 1962.
 Most of the first graduating class were transferred into South Terrebonne for their senior year when the district was reapportioned, and some students delayed their graduation from Terrebonne High in 1961 in order to graduate in the first graduating class at the new school in 1962.

 In 1968 Southdown High School (originally Houma Colored High School), which educated black students in Terrebonne Parish, closed.
 Students were moved to South Terrebonne High and Terrebonne High School.

-Prior to 1988, South Terrebonne housed students in their sophomore, junior, or senior year.
-Once Ellender Memorial High School was expanded from a junior high school to become the parish's fourth high school, freshmen were then added to South Terrebonne.
+The school housed students from grades 8-12 when it first opened in 1961.
+As the population grew more in the southern part of the parish, causing more feeder schools to be built and open, eventually, South Terrebonne would only house students in their sophomore, junior, or senior year by 1988.
+Once Ellender Memorial High School, itself a feeder school to South Terrebonne, was expanded from a junior high school to become the parish's fourth high school, freshmen were then reestablished to South Terrebonne.
 Today, the school houses over 1,000 students in grades 9-12, with 8th graders added in special education or advanced gifted classes.

 From 2015 to 2016 the Louisiana State Department of Education score for this school increased from 88.8 to 108, meaning the ranking improved to an "A" level.